Battle of Garibpur: Capture of Garibpur

-Lieutenant Colonel RK Singh (CO 14 Punjab) had been given the objective of crossing the river west of Garibpur; securing the village; and cutting off the Pakistani 107th Ifantry Brigade, which was in the village of Chaugacha, north of Garibpur, from supplies coming from Jessore.
+Lieutenant Colonel RK Singh (CO 14 Punjab) had been given the objective of crossing the river west of Garibpur; securing the village; and cutting off the Pakistani 107th Infantry Brigade, which was in the village of Chaugacha, north of Garibpur, from supplies coming from Jessore.
 Assisting him would be the 102nd Engineer Regiment and "C" Squadron, 45 Cavalry under Major Daljit "Chiefy" Singh Narang.
 The deadline given to Singh for the objective was 21 November.

 However, Garibpur and its surroundings were so lightly defended that the Indian units had captured the town by 20 November with no resistance.
 That morning, despite the success of the larger force, a routine Pakistani patrol bumped into an Indian advance patrol, which gave the Pakistani positions at Chaugacha warning of the Indian attack.
 Pakistani intelligence, as a Pakistani prisoner-of-war would reveal after the battle, informed the 107th that the Garibpur bridgehead was held by an understrength battalion of light infantry, which could be easily defeated.
 As such, the 107th began to formulate a counterattack, which would materialise against Indian positions on the morning of the 21st.